Why You Must Evacuate Air from a Car Before Charging the A/C with Refrigerant

 5. Potential for AC Component Failure

 Uncondensable gasses can increase the operating pressure of the AC system.
 This can lead to components and seal failure that can cause your AC to break down.
-Following the correct procedure in recharging the refrigerant is important to prevent this.
+Following the correct procedure in recharging the refrigerant is essential to prevent this.

 6. Refrigerant Not Functioning as Expected

-Refrigerants have certain properties that might be affected when mixed with unwanted air, especially their boiling and condensation properties.
+Refrigerants have specific properties that might be affected when mixed with unwanted air, especially their boiling and condensation properties.
 These properties can change, leading to the AC not cooling as efficiently as possible or struggling to keep a consistent temperature inside the vehicle.

 Failing to evacuate the air from the AC system before recharging it with refrigerant, such as R134a, can result in a lot of problems.
 Always follow the correct procedure to avoid costly repairs and problems.
 This is to ensure that your AC system will work as efficiently and reliably as possible.